-Ente Certificatore Certificazione corrispondente al livello B2 del Quadro Comune Europeo di Riferimento per le Lingue Cambridge English Language Assessment (Part of the University of Cambridge) Cambridge English: First ( FCE ) and Business Vantage ( BEC ) Minimum score: 160 [Also English for Speakers of Other Languages ( ESOL International ) Level 1 B2] Cambridge English Language Assessment (Part of the University of Cambridge) International English Language Testing System ( IELTS ) Minimum score: 5.5 Cambridge English Language Assessment (Part of the University of Cambridge) Business Language Testing Service ( BULATS ) Reading/Language Knowledge Test Minimum score: 60 [not used anymore after the end of 2019 and it is called now Linguaskill Business ] Educational Testing Service (ETS) Test of English as a Foreign Language Internet Based Test ( TOEFL iBT ) Minimum score: 77 Educational Testing Service (ETS) TOEIC Listening and Reading Test: punteggio minimo 785 + TOEIC Speaking and Writing Test Minimum score: 310 English Speaking Board (ESB) Also English for Speakers of Other Languages (ESOL International) Level 1 B2 Oxford University Press University of Oxford Oxford Test of English B2 Minimum score: 111 Pearson Pearson English Language Test ( PTE Academic ) Minimum score: 59 Trinity College London Integrated Skills in English ( ISE II ) [Anche English for Speakers of Other Languages ( ESOL International ) Level 1 B2] [valid only if completed on the all modules ( ISE II )] City & Guilds Communicator B2 [ until available] Duolingo Duolingo Engligh Test: minimum score 90.
+Ente Certificatore Certificazione corrispondente al livello B2 del Quadro Comune Europeo di Riferimento per le Lingue

+Cambridge English Language Assessment (Part of the University of Cambridge) Cambridge English Language Assessment Cambridge English: First (FCE) and Business Vantage (BEC) Minimum score: 160 [Also English for Speakers of Other Languages (ESOL International) Level 1 B2] International English Language Testing System (IELTS) Minimum score: 5.5 (Part of the University of Cambridge) Cambridge English Language Assessment (Part of the University of Cambridge) Business Language Testing Service (BULATS) Reading/Language Knowledge Test Minimum score: 60 [not used anymore after the end of 2019 and it is called now Linguaskill Business] Educational Testing Service (ETS) Test of English as a Foreign Language Internet Based Test (TOEFL iBT) Minimum score: 77 Educational Testing Service (ETS) TOEIC Listening and Reading Test: punteggio minimo 785 + TOEIC Speaking and Writing Test Minimum score: 310 English Speaking Board (ESB) Also English for Speakers of Other Languages (ESOL International) Level 1 B2 Oxford University Press University of Oxford Pearson Oxford Test of English B2 Minimum score: 111 Pearson English Language Test (PTE Academic) Trinity College London Minimum score: 59 Integrated Skills in English (ISE II) [Anche English for Speakers of Other Languages (ESOL International) Level 1 B2] [valid only if completed on the all modules (ISE II)] City & Guilds Communicator B2 [ until available] Duolingo Duolingo Engligh Test: minimum score 90.

 2. The suitability of certifications not included in the table shown at comma 1 or different tests held by other universities or of diploma awarded by university in English speaking countries is assessed on a case-by-case basis by the Faculty Dean who will work in collaboration with the language and, if necessary, by the expertise of the Language Centre of the University.
 A certificate that proves that the candidate has attended a class of the required level of English, both in Italy and abroad, but it is not completed by any of the certificates in the list above will not be accepted.
 Partial certificates (only Speaking & Listening or only Spoken English) are not valid.
-Attachment 1 Study Plan